Signature Loans vs. Payday Loans – What’s Right for Me?

 Signature loans are exactly what they sound like.
 You can get a loan, often up to thousands of dollars, with just your signature.
 Unlike a car title loan, for example, there is no need for you to put up any kind of collateral.
 Then, you’ll usually repay the loan month-by-month, based on your loan agreement.

 Basically, signature loans are a type of personal loan.
-Because there is no collateral required, signature loans usually have a higher interest rate (APR) compared to a loan that is secured by collateral but are still a good choice if you need cash.
+Because there is no collateral required, signature loans usually have a higher interest rate (APR) compared to a loan that is secured by collateral but is still a good choice if you need cash.

 However, the biggest catch of a signature loan is that you need a reasonably good credit score to apply.
 The higher your credit score, the more likely it is that you will be approved – because the lender will not see your loan as risky.
-Conversely, though, this means you may not be able to get a signature loan if you have bad credit.
+Conversely, though, this means you may not be able to get a loan if you have bad credit.

 Payday loans are another type of emergency loan and are intended to be very short loans that provide you with emergency funds for a few weeks until you can make it to your next payday.
 Most payday loans must be repaid within 2 weeks, or up to a month in some cases.